-Use Metal Categories to Pick the Right Plan
+Use Metal Levels to Pick the Right Plan

-When you shop and compare plans on the MNsure marketplace, start by selecting the metal categories you think will fit your needs.
+When you shop and compare plans on the MNsure marketplace, start by selecting the metal levels you think will fit your needs.
 Here are some things to consider:

 - You expect a lot of doctor visits or you need to fill prescriptions regularly.

 - You do not expect many doctor visits or the need for regular prescriptions.